dawidkotarba/interview_questions/maven.md

 - What is the –SNAPSHOT suffix in Maven?
 - What is the difference between deploy and install?
 - WHat are transitive dependencies?
-- How to pack a projet to zip file?
+- How to pack a project to zip file?
 - What is a Maven lifecycle?
 - How to list all dependencies in project?
 - What will Maven 'install' phase do?